IblishAvi/js-chai-code/README.md

-# js-chai-code
+# JavaScripts Notes:

-It a repo to sharpen the javaScript by practices
+                                            Date:
+The Date.parse() static method parses a string representation of a date, and returns the date's timestamp.